LearnTeachCode/intro-javascript-class/week-2/2-4-function-challenges.md

 	console.log("Something");
 }

-doSomething("hi", "hello", "are you listening?", "stop play Overwatch and pay attention!");
+doSomething("hi", "hello", "are you listening?", "stop playing Overwatch and pay attention!");
 ```

 Then test it to find out!